-As part of this educational program, pocket constitution books and voter registration forms are available and snacks provided in the Parker Atrium at the Constitution and Citizenship Day Table.
-Virtual advertisement of this event was provided to employees and students through the monitors on campus and to students through the Pulse.
+Virtual promotion of this event was provided to employees and students through the monitors on campus and to students through the Pulse.
 In addition to this event, students have a chance to play trivia to win prizes.

 Below are various informational web resources but please note we do not endorse any specific program or website:

 - Friday, September 15, student volunteers distributed free pocket constitutions, Arkansas Voter Registration Forms, and patriotic stickers in the Parker Atrium from noon until 1 P.M.
 Photos from the event and a video of ACHE students eloquently reciting the Preamble was posted later that afternoon in the Pulse.

 - Tuesday, September 13, the winner of the Trivia game was presented with a $25 gift card as a prize.

 - Friday, September 16, a student organization distributed cookies in the Parker Atrium and Student Commons between 12 P.M. and 1 P.M.
 Two individuals were also selected to receive $10 gift cards, having been identified as the winners of specially marked pocket Constitution books.